Package, upload, and register

 -

-For information about common issues that may occur when you develop and call Java UDFs, see FAQ for MaxCompute Java UDFs.
+For common issues when developing and calling Java UDFs, see FAQ for MaxCompute Java UDFs.

 -